nikfrank/checkers/README.md

 when a second jump is available, the player will be presented withose options once he has chosen his first jump.

-his turn will end once there are no more moves available.
+his turn will end once there are no more moves available or he uses the ko rule when jumping with a king.

+if a player has no pieces or no valid moves, he loses.

 ---